 Each of the instructors for students’ ASL Language classes is Deaf.
 This means that students are constantly interacting with members of the Deaf Community.
 Not only does this provide students with an entrée into the local Deaf Community, but it also provides students with invaluable opportunities for incidental learning.
 Because class sizes are relatively small instructors truly get to know students on an individual basis and are able to provide individual help and guidance when needed.
 Northeastern’s ASL instructors are all members of the American Sign Language Teachers Association (ASLTA) and include the current President of the Massachusetts Chapter of ASLTA.
 Thus the ASL curriculum as well as classroom instructional methods reflect the most current and innovative pedagogical practices.

-Northeastern University’s American Sign Language Program employs an immersion philosophy in their language instruction, per the widely-accepted standard of accelerating one’s language acquisition.
+Northeastern University’s American Sign Language & Interpreting Education Program employs an immersion philosophy in their language instruction, per the widely-accepted standard of accelerating one’s language acquisition.

 All instructors abide by this philosophy in order for all students to maximize their educational experience.
 This means that the moment students step into their ASL classes, they “turn their voices off,” and use visual communication and ASL exclusively, up through the time you leave.